 Your weirdness = your power and purpose as a writer

-How self-parenting will benefit you and your creative career
+How self-parenting benefits you and your creative career

 Why that problem you feel so stuck on is likely not the real problem